nuxt/image/docs/content/en/providers.md

 When using server target (or serverless) and also for dynamic images which are not predictable during generation-time we need a runtime image provider.

-Providers are an integration between the image module and images service providers.
-Using a specific provider means that your images are being transformed by the specific service URLs.
+Providers are an integration between the image module and image service providers.
+Using a specific provider means that your images will be transformed into URLs from the image service.

 There are plenty of image service providers.
 Nuxt image has a generic way to work with external providers.
 Here is a complete list of providers that are supported out-of-the-box and can be easily configured to use.